quantropi/qispace-sdk-code-samples/c/sequr_util/README.md

         --key_type        0: AES key, 1: QEEP Key, default: AES Key
       ```

-    - You might get an output as below:
+    - You will get an output as below:

       ```
       ------------------------